-Golden Goose Care & Maintenance Guide
+Golden Goose Care Guide

-You finally did it.
+"You finally did it.
 You brought home the box, untied that signature Golden Goose ribbon, and lifted the lid.
 There they are—your very own pair of Golden Goose sneakers.
-They're perfectly scuffed, beautifully distressed, and already look like they've been on a thousand cool adventures.
-There's just one thing.
-How do you keep these intentionally "worn-in" sneakers from looking, well, just plain dirty?
+They're perfectly scuffed, beautifully distressed, and already look like they've been on a thousand cool adventures."

 It's a funny little paradox, isn't it?
 Buying brand-new shoes that look pre-loved and then immediately worrying about how to care for them.
 But that's the magic of Golden Goose.
 The goal isn't to keep them pristine; it's to preserve their unique character while making sure they age gracefully.

-The Golden Rule: Clean off the grime from your adventures, not the personality they came with.
+Clean off the grime from your adventures, not the personality they came with.

 Leather

-This is the big one.
-Most Golden Goose sneakers have a healthy amount of leather, usually super soft nappa or calfskin.
+Super soft nappa or calfskin.
 It's what gives them that buttery, comfortable feel right out of the box.
+Some is smooth, others have a distressed finish.

 Suede